Staying Well at Work

 What problems can they help with?

-The service offers direct access to specialist support at no cost to you in the following areas:
+The service, led by Rhondda Cynon Taf part funded by the European Social Fund through Welsh Government offers direct and rapid access to specialist support at no cost in the following areas:

 - Physiotherapy: delivered by professionals who are specialists in Musculoskeletal (MSK) Physiotherapy, Occupational Health and ergonomics.
 They provide advice and treatment to individuals who are struggling with a MSK problem that is keeping them off work or affecting them at work.
-They also provide return to work rehabilitation programs for individuals trying to return to physically demanding job roles or environments after a period of sickness absence.
+They also provide return to work rehabilitation programs for individuals trying to return to physically demanding job roles or environments after a period of sickness absence and/or surgery such as hip and knee replacements.

-- Counselling: skilled therapists that support people with mild to moderate mental health problems and also help them with their plans to return to or remain in work.
+- Counselling and therapeutic support: skilled therapists that support people with mild to moderate mental health problems and also help them with their plans to return to or remain in work.
 This service is available to anyone who has any difficulties related to their psychological and emotional wellbeing.

 As well as 1 to 1 support the service offers access to group workshops to help address a range of Health and Wellbeing issues.